saopicc/saopicc-schemas/docs/source/introduction.rst

 Introduction
 ============

-This section should provide a general outline of SAOPICC data schemas
+This section should provide a general outline of SAOPICC data schemas.

+This is a test.